 Assembly Rooms

-These elegant rooms were the centre of society life in Georgian times in Bath.
-It’s thought that Jane Austen frequented the rooms during her time here to dance and enjoy evenings mixing with other well-to-do people.
+The Assembly Rooms were the centre of society life in Georgian times in Bath.
+It’s thought that Jane Austen frequented these elegant rooms during her time here to dance and enjoy evenings mixing with other well-to-do people.
 Today the Assembly Rooms are just as magnificent and they’re available to visit unless there’s a private function taking place.
 You’ll enjoy seeing the opulence of each room and imagining how busy they’d have been, crammed with dancers and musicians.
-While you’re here, there’s a Fashion Museum located downstairs that you may wish to visit too.
-The Assembly Rooms are a walk up the hill from the centre of Bath – you’ll find them between Bennett Street and Alfred Street near to the Circus.
-This is an extract from our free Bath City Guide

 LOCATION & CONTACT